dweidenfeld/vento/README.md

 I implemented this library because I could not find another library doing this simple stuff.
 I wrote this code nearly in every project in my company or in private projects, so I outsourced the code from the projects.

+The whole source is written in ES2015, so the examples are also written in ES2015 syntax.

 ## Install
 ```
 npm install vent